LorenzDuremdes/Second-Brain/TrainerRoad (forum).md

-A more midfoot cleat position could be better for time trialists or steady state efforts (both by reducing things like calves fatiguing, but also allowing the stem to be lower, as the saddle can be put lower as well, possibly improving aerodynamics without reducing power output): https://youtu.be/OPASHllkqJM?si=x4UQrZ8PgwdlHepf&t=629 A possible downside of a more midfloot cleat position is that it can lower sprint performance (rate of force development, specifically) i.e. a more forward cleat position might be better for things like criteriums.
+A more midfoot cleat position could be better for time trialists or steady state efforts (both by reducing things like calves fatiguing, but also allowing the stem to be lower, as the saddle can be put lower as well, possibly improving aerodynamics without reducing power output): https://youtu.be/OPASHllkqJM?si=x4UQrZ8PgwdlHepf&t=629 A possible downside of a more midfloot cleat position is that it can lower sprint performance (rate of force development, mostly) i.e. a more forward cleat position might be better for things like criteriums.

 Another interesting video to consider a more midfoot cleat position: https://www.youtube.com/watch?v=t7oGuel--Lc